 Myth #1: Nearly all Americans are financially literate.

-- 59% don’t have a budget and nearly 50% don’t keep strict track of their spending
+- About 70% don’t have a detailed plan for what to do with each paycheck their household earns and 44% don’t keep strict track of their spending

-- Nearly 80% say they could benefit from professional advice for common money matters
+- Nearly 75% say they could benefit from professional advice for common money matters.

-Interestingly, 55% of participants said that they feel good about their level of financial knowledge.
-A similar study done by the Financial Industry Regulatory Authority (FINRA) found that most Americans (76%) believe that they have a high level of financial literacy.
+Interestingly, 56% of participants said that they feel good about their level of financial knowledge.
+A similar study done by the Financial Industry Regulatory Authority (FINRA) found that most Americans are still financially anxious and stressed.

 The disconnect is concerning and indicates that Americans may be prone to overestimating their money management capabilities.

 The bottom line: While some Americans are managing their money well, there are many that need more information and guidance.